domeger/Splunk/README.md

 $ git clone [clone-url] code42
 ```

-Just make sure to restart Splunk after cloning the repository.
-You'll need to
+Restart Splunk after cloning the repository, then open the Setup page
-open the Setup page from the Manage Apps page to configure your Code42 Server
+from the Manage Apps page to configure your Code42 Server info.
-info.
 From the Manage Apps page you can also enable and disable the Code42 app.

 ### Testing Installation